Meghan McCain

 Meghan Marguerite McCain (born October 23, 1984) is an American television personality, columnist, and author.
 She has worked for ABC News, Fox News, and MSNBC.
 She is the daughter of politician John McCain and diplomat Cindy McCain.
 McCain has been a public figure for much of her life, first appearing at the 1996 Republican National Convention.

-McCain received media attention in her own right in 2007 for her blog, McCain Blogette.
+McCain received media attention in 2007 for her blog, McCain Blogette.
 On the blog, she documented life during the John McCain 2008 presidential campaign.
 In 2009, she became a contributing writer for The Daily Beast.
 From 2016 to 2017, she co-hosted the daytime talk show Outnumbered.
 She joined the daytime talk show The View shortly thereafter, co-hosting it until 2021.
 McCain became a columnist for the Daily Mail website following her departure from The View.
+Since 2023 she has also hosted her own podcast called Citizen McCain.

 Early life and education

 McCain is the eldest of the four children of Senator John McCain and Cindy McCain.
 She was born on October 23, 1984, in Phoenix, Arizona, and attended Phoenix Country Day School and Xavier College Preparatory, an all-girl private Catholic high school.
 She appeared at the 1996 Republican National Convention when she was 11 years of age.
 On April 5, 2003, McCain was presented to society at the Board of Visitors Debutante Ball at the Camelback Inn in Paradise Valley, Arizona.

 She attended Columbia University, where she earned her Bachelor of Arts in art history in 2007.
 McCain originally planned to become a music journalist and interned at Newsweek and Saturday Night Live.